John Joseph Moakley United States Courthouse

 The John Joseph Moakley United States Courthouse is a federal courthouse for the United States Court of Appeals for the First Circuit and the United States District Court for the District of Massachusetts, located on Fan Pier on the Boston, Massachusetts waterfront.
 Named after Congressman Joe Moakley, the 675000 sqft building was completed in 1999 at a cost of $170 million and has won many design awards.

 The courthouse is served by a stop on Boston's Silver Line.
-It was also formerly served by MBTA Boat service.

 Details

 The courthouse serves as headquarters for the United States Court of Appeals for the First Circuit and the United States District Court for the District of Massachusetts.
 The building houses two courtrooms for the Court of Appeals and 25 courtrooms for the District Court, as well as 40 judges' chambers, a Circuit law library, the office of a United States Congressman, offices for the United States Attorney, extensive support facilities for the United States Marshals service and Pre-Trial and Probation services, as well as a day-care facility.
 The 675000 sqft building, clad in water-struck brick with granite trim, has ten floors above grade and one below.

 It was the first major project to be awarded as part of the United States Court Design Guidelines and incorporates General Services Administration's goals for imparting dignity and social significance, while creating modern and innovative justice architecture.
-Associate Justice Stephen Breyer, who was serving as Chief Judge of the First Ciruit at the time, helped oversee the design and construction of the building and credits the project for sparking his interest in architecture.
+Associate Justice Stephen Breyer, who was serving as Chief Judge of the First Circuit at the time and is also on the Board that selects the Pritzker Architecture Prize, helped oversee the design and construction of the building and credits the project for sparking his interest in architecture.